llamasking/systemconfigs/Firefox/README.md

 ## Changelog:
 **Update [latest]:**
+ * Zoom indicator is now smaller, like the container text
+ * Bookmarks and history in the sidebar is now dark.
+Can't figure out synced tabs
+ * Make extension overflow menu dark

+**Update [f84888f]:**
  * When selecting multiple tabs, all tabs are now the selected color
  * Fix tab colors being wrong
  * Fix tab color transition not working